chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 #### Self closing elements

-- **Self closing elements**: In the previous example, the `<meta>` element had only one tag and didn’t include a closing tag.
-Fear not, this was intentional.
-Not all elements consist of opening and closing tags.
+- **Self closing elements**: Not all elements consist of opening and closing tags.
 Some elements simply receive their content or behavior from attributes within a single tag.
-The `<meta>` element is one of these elements.
-The content of the previous `<meta>` element is assigned with the use of the charset attribute and value.
+- The `<meta>` element is one of these elements: The content of the previous `<meta>` element is assigned with the use of the charset attribute and value.
 - Other common selfclosing elements include
   - `<br>`
   - `<embed>`